 - The Micro only works with the dedicated battery bank, from what I can see (so there is no alternative).

 - You recharge the battery bank with the CPAP power adapter.
 This could be an issue if you need to use your CPAP and charge 2 battery banks while in town.
-I could not clarify whether this has pass through charging or not.
-So it is possible you would need to carry 2 bulky cords.
+I could not clarify whether this has pass-through charging or not, so it is possible you would need to carry 2 bulky cords.
 Again, I cannot clarify, so if someone has this setup, please comment below.

 FAQ About Backpacking with Sleep Apnea and a CPAP Machine